logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 I was all over the place this year, geographically.
 I visited the UK and France for the first time, including attending the [Cannes Film Festival](https://ericbai.co/the-ultimate-cannes-film-festival-guide-three-days-in-cannes) (did you know you can get free festival admission if you're 28 or younger?
 Check that link!).
 I also got to spend a lot of time traveling with family to Las Vegas, Minnesota, and Alaska.

 And I capped off the year with a fantastic two-week trip to Taiwan.
 I would love to luxuriate in the details of that trip, which is now one of my favorite all-time trips, but by strange coincidence one of the letter-writers I mentioned earlier already made the case for Taiwan [in his 2024 letter](https://zhengdongwang.com/2024/12/29/2024-letter.html).
-And if there's one thing I learned from performing Jerry Seinfeld's entire act verbatim an open mic, it's that people do NOT like it when you steal material.
+And if there's one thing I learned from performing Jerry Seinfeld's entire act verbatim at an open mic, it's that people do NOT like it when you steal material.

 I will just share a few tidbits that I loved about Taiwan.
 Each of Taipei's metro lines has [a unique theme song](https://www.youtube.com/watch?v=Y8IiVZ8Ey64) that places when a train is arriving.
 Taipei has a wildly convenient network of docked bikeshares that cost only 60¢ per hour, and plenty of bike trails to use them on.
 The hot spring resort in Beitou was so relaxing I cried.
 The quantity, quality, and low price of restaurant food was a marvel -- I ate so many delicious meals while rarely paying more than three or four dollars.
 The precision and calm of a traditional tea preparation transfixed me.
 And above all, nearly everyone I met was not just kind, but *above-and-beyond* kind -- an "invite you to breakfast with their entire family" sort of kind.
 It's really a special place.